Jitendra145/cardatabase/README.md

      ```

 2. **AWS**:
-   - Deploy using your AWS account with services like EC2, S3, or Elastic Beanstalk.
+   - Deploy the app using AWS services such as EC2, S3, or Elastic Beanstalk.

+---